Robert-Garcia552/call-center-kpi-dashboard/README.md

 ### License
 No License specified.
 Please reference https://choosealicense.com/no-permission/.
-I am not granting permission for private, public, or commercial use at the moment.
+I am not granting permission for private, public, or commercial use.